Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-installation.md

 ## Create and List Keys

 ECDSA keypair corresponds to the operator Ethereum address and key for interacting with Eigenlayer.
 The BLS key is used for attestation purposes within the EigenLayer protocol.
-BLS key is used when you register and AVS to EigenLayer.
+BLS key is used when you register an AVS to EigenLayer.

 ### Create Keys